AnaTofuZ/p5-webservice-YDMM/README.md

 WebService::YDMM is another DMM webservice module.
 [DMM](http://www.dmm.com) is Japanese shopping site.

+This module supported by [DMM.API](https://affiliate.dmm.com/api/).

+# METHODS

+## new(%params)

+Create instance of WebService::Reactio.

+_%params_ must have following parameter:

+- api\_id

+    API ID of DMM.com web service
+    You can get API key on project application for DMM affiliate service.

+- affiliate\_id

+    Affiliate ID of DMM.com web service
+    You can get API key on project application for DMM affiliate service.
+    This affiliate\_id validate of 990 ~ 999 number.

+## item(\[$site\],\\%params)

 # LICENSE

 Copyright (C) AnaTofuZ.

 DMM API Copyright
 Powered by [DMM.com Webサービス](https://affiliate.dmm.com/api/)

 Powered by [DMM.R18 Webサービス](https://affiliate.dmm.com/api/)

 This library is free software; you can redistribute it and/or modify